MAHFUZATUL-BUSHRA/Metabase_Maven-Toys/README.md

 ---

 ## ▶️ How to Run the Project

-1. Clone this repository
-2. Run Docker containers for Supabase & Metabase
+1. Run Docker containers for Supabase & Metabase
-3. Load the Maven Toys dataset into Supabase
+2. Load the Maven Toys dataset into Supabase
-4. Connect Metabase to the database
+3. Connect Metabase to the database
-5. Explore dashboards and visualizations
+4. Explore dashboards and visualizations

 ---